rbramwell/odps/intl.en-US/User Guide/Data upload and download/Import or export data using the Data Integration.md

 5.  \(Optional\).
 Click **Test Connectivity** to test the connectivity after entering all the required information in the relevant fields.
 6. If the connectivity test is successful, click **Save**.

-**Note:** For more information about the other data sources configurations, see [data source configuration](https://www.alibabacloud.com/help/doc-detail/60416.html).
+**Note:** For more information about the other data sources configurations, see [Supported data sources](../../../../reseller.en-US/User Guide/Data integration/Data source configuration/Supported data sources.md#).

 ## Import data through Data Integration {#section_zdw_1dg_vdb .section}